JcDenis/opta2iot/README.md

 * `GET /favicon.ico` : Icon for HTML pages
 * `GET /publish` : Publish to MQTT device and inputs state

-**Note:** All pages require basic autehntication !
+**Note:** All pages require basic authentication !

 ### LED

 During boot:
 * Fix Green and Red : Waiting for user to press button to fully reset device
-* Fast blink Green and Red : Device is going to reboot
+* Fast blink Green to Red : Device is going to reboot

 After boot:
-* Fix Green and fix Red with no blue : Connecting netwok (this freeze device)
+* Fix Green and fix Red with no blue : Connecting networks (this freeze device)
-* Fast blink Green and Red : Device is going to reboot
+* Fast blink Green to Red : Device is going to reboot
-* Fast short blink Red and Green : heartbeat
+* Fast short blink Green and Red : heartbeat
 * Slow blink Red : No network connection
 * Slow blink Green : MQTT connection OK
 * No Green and no Red : Network connection OK but no MQTT connection